 Popular plant-based meat brand Gardein, which has been going since the early 2000s, divides its products into categories like fishless, beefless, and porkless, which, of course, includes a few different vegan sausage products, like Spicy Italian Saus’ge and Bratwurst Plant-Based Saus’ge.
 The latter, which is soy-free, is made with a “rich blend of warm spices” and contains 16 grams of protein.

 Vegan sausage products are ideal for days when you’re in a rush, or if you just don’t want to cook.
 But if you’re a whiz in the kitchen and you’ve got time on your hands, you might fancy giving one of these vegan sausage recipes a whirl.

 1 Meaty vegan bangers

 Gravy, mashed potatoes, and meaty sausages are the dream comfort food trio.
-With this recipe, you can make all three for the ultimate cozy night in.
 The meaty “bangers” feature vegetables, like onions, garlic, fennel, and red pepper flakes, as well as wheat gluten and tofu for that delicious meaty texture.

 Get the recipe

 If you’re sensitive to gluten, you don’t have to miss out on the vegan sausage deliciousness.
 This totally gluten-free recipe makes tasty links using a mix of mushrooms, onions, garlic, oats, walnuts, and lentils.
 The result is not quite as meaty as some other recipes or products, but if you’re not a fan of a meat-like texture anyway, this one is for you.